 Our volunteer-based team includes award-winning principals and teachers, parents, non-profit leaders and other relevant professionals, working particularly in public schools and the public sector.
 Bright Mind Enrichment and Schooling leaders and team members have done non-profit educational work together for twenty years.
-(Aside from the board listing below, we will continue to post bios of Bright Mind team members, so keep checking back.)
+(Aside from the listings below, we will continue to post bios of more Bright Mind team members, so keep checking back.)

 Bright Mind’s board has wide-ranging experience, with lifelong commitments to community-oriented work.
 We attended and send our own children to public schools.
-Our board has always been led by people of color, and our organization works closely with the communities we serve and will be serving.
+Our board has always been led by people of color, and our organization works closely with the communities we serve.

 Jennifer serves as our primary leader for educational and curriculum matters.
 She represents Bright Mind to all communities, notably Latino/a communities.